The Guide to Toxic and Non-Toxic Cleaning Products

 • Endocrine disruptors — chemicals that mimic human hormones

-• Neurotoxins — chemicals that affect brain function
+• Neurotoxins — chemicals affecting brain function

 • Allergens — ingredients that trigger allergic reactions